Understanding the symptoms and causes of neck arthritis

 Breakdown can be accelerated by upper spinal injuries, or jobs involving repetitive motion.
 Some genetic markers have also been linked with premature cartilage breakdown.
 Generally speaking, cartilage breakdown in joints indicates that osteoarthritis is present.

-Women are almost twice as likely as men to develop degenerative arthritis in the neck.
-However, risk factors are the same — regardless of gender — and include age, genetics, body weight, and more.
+Women are almost twice as likely as men to develop degenerative arthritis (osteoarthritis) in the neck.
+However, risk factors are the same — regardless of gender — and include age, genetics and body weight.
 Neck arthritis symptoms are also the same in men and women.
-They include tenderness in the neck, radiating pain, stiffness, loss of mobility, and more.
+They include tenderness in the neck, radiating pain, stiffness and loss of mobility.

 Several spinal conditions are known to be associated with neck arthritis, including:

-If you are diagnosed with any of these conditions related to neck arthritis, your doctor may choose to pursue a course of conservative treatment, including exercise, physical therapy, over-the-counter or prescription pain medicine and more.
-If the chronic pain and stiffness of cervical spine arthritis has failed and symptoms impede the ability to function in daily life, a health care provider may suggest surgery as a treatment option.
+If you have been diagnosed with any of these conditions related to neck arthritis, your physician may choose to pursue a course of conservative treatment, including exercise, physical therapy, over-the-counter or prescription pain medicine and other treatment methods.
+However, the specific regimen of techniques that are recommended will depend entirely on your specific condition and circumstances.
+If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to hinder your ability to function in daily life, your physician could suggest surgery as a treatment option.

 The surgeons at Laser Spine Institute can address your neck arthritis symptom with a variety of minimally invasive outpatient decompression and stabilization procedures that are designed to help you find relief from neck pain.
 Our procedures are a clinically appropriate alternative over traditional open neck surgery,^ which is a highly invasive procedure with a long and difficult recovery.